jeffreyb6x3/benchmarx/README.md

 python 3.14 or newer
     - see requirements.txt for further python requirements llama.cpp
     - this is not compatible with other openai apis as it uses the "completion" api. this is because I had trouble getting llama.cpp to work with more recent openai standards and the /completions endpoint is known and working with all the flags I needed.
-If you understand the api better than I do please submit a pr.
+If you understand the api better than I do please submit a PR or hit my inbox

 ## use